COBISS.Net - Support to knowledge and intercultural dialogue

 - A variety of training programmes (for librarians and IT professionals), the organisation of specialised workshops and international COBISS conferences.

-- Server capacities for the COBISS and SICRIS/E-CRIS applications and services.
+- Server capacities for the COBISS as well as SICRIS and E-CRIS applications and services.

 The software, developed and maintained by IZUM, supports different library functions and provides user interfaces in several languages (Slovenian, Serbian, Bosnian, Macedonian, Bulgarian, Albanian and English).

-Closer cooperation plans with OCLC will give the libraries a better chance of meeting their needs and the needs of end users of information resources and services in an efficient manner.
+Closer cooperation plans between IZUM and OCLC will give the libraries a better chance of efficiently meeting their needs and the needs of end users of information resources and services.

-COBISS.Net, a regional network, is a joint project of institutions in Slovenia, Serbia, Macedonia, Bosnia and Herzegovina, Montenegro and Bulgaria, which have taken on the responsibility for developing national library information systems and current research information systems.
-Linking between the systems is crucial for managing researchers' bibliographies and evaluating research results.
-Previous collaboration has yielded positive results, and we trust that the importance and future prospects of COBISS.Net are essential not only for the development of the region but also for its successful integration into the EU.
+COBISS.Net is an established international development cooperation project for the development of national library information systems and current research information systems.
+Linking between the two systems is crucial for managing researchers' bibliographies and evaluating research results.
+Previous collaboration has yielded positive results, and we trust that that COBISS.Net is of great importance for the development of the region and for its successful integration into the EU.